likely-shayan/likely-shayan/README.md

 Some other things about me:

-- I am majoring in Applied Mathematics from Jamia Millia Islamia, Delhi.
+- 🤓 I am majoring in Applied Mathematics from Jamia Millia Islamia, Delhi.
 - I am fluent in Hindi, English as well as intermediate Urdu.
-- I have keen interest in Competitive Programming and Theoretical Computer Science.
+- 🧑🏻‍💻 I have keen interest in Competitive Programming and Theoretical Computer Science.
 - I am well-versed in technologies such as C++, Python and SQL and basic Git, Unit Testing and Debugging.
-- I love to learn and dive into new things for new experiences.
+- 📚 I love to learn and dive into new things for new experiences.
 - Besides Github, You can find me on [Linkedin](https://www.linkedin.com/in/mohammad-shayan-5a8624309/) and [Codeforces](https://codeforces.com/profile/likely-shayan).
+- ☮️ I am a big fan of Thorfinn from Vinland Saga and aspire to be like him (I assume you can guess that much by my profile picture 😉)